emmairwin/community_curriculum/market_pulse/FFOS/en/participation_ladder_1.md

 Price currency for the reported price.

 #### Comments
 A very important part of data collection are all those observations that occur to you as you record information.
-We will get into more detail about best practices next.
+We will get into more detail about how comments he

 ---